|THOR will explore which plasma processes in turbulent fluctuations

 from HVM simulations of turbulence in the solar wind).
 The response of

-CSW has been simulated through a virtual top-hat analyzer, using the
+CSW has been simulated through a virtual top-hat analyzer (see Virtual Instrument Team), using the

 real angular and energy resolutions and geometric factor.
 More